Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-ads.md

 2. Log into Google and grant Amplitude permission in the consent form.
 ![Google Login Image](../../assets/images/marketing-analytics/google-login.png)
-3. Enter the `Google Ads Account ID` for all the ad accounts you would like to sync the data.
+3. Enter the `Google Ads Customer ID` for all the ad accounts you would like to sync the data.
 ![Google Enter Account ID](../../assets/images/marketing-analytics/google-enter-info.png)
 4. [Optional] You also have the option to do a one time iimport on the historical data in the time period of your choice.
 ![Google Historical Backfill](../../assets/images/marketing-analytics/google-past-data.png)